Great Waterleaf

 Waterleaf family (Hydrophyllaceae)

-Description: This native biennial plant is about 1–2½' tall, branching occasionally.
-The stems have a tendency to zigzag between leaves and are quite hairy.
-The alternate leaves are up to 6" long and 6" across.
-The lower leaves are pinnately cleft into 5 lobes; they are longer than broader, dentate along the margins, and slightly hairy.
-The earliest of these lower leaves have patches of greyish white or light green toward the middle of the upper surface, providing them with a water-stained appearance.
-The middle to upper leaves are orbicular and cleft into 5 lobes; they are dentate along the margins, slightly hairy, and have a maple-like shape.
-The petioles of these leaves are rather long, stout, and hairy.
 The upper stems terminate in floppy cymes of flowers.
-These flowers are about ½" across and become more erect while in bloom.
-Each flower consists of a lavender or pale purplish pink corolla that consists of 5 spreading petals; at the base of this corolla, is a hairy green calyx with 5 narrowly triangular teeth.
+These flowers are about ¾" across when they are fully open, becoming more erect while in bloom.
+Each flower has a lavender or pale purplish pink corolla that consists of 5 spreading petals.
+At the base of this corolla, there is a hairy green calyx with 5 narrowly triangular teeth.
 Between each pair of teeth on the calyx, there is a short appendage that is strongly recurved.
-Toward the center of the corolla, there are 5 stamens with light to medium brown anthers and a white style that is divided toward its apex.
-The blooming period occurs from late spring to early summer and lasts about 3 weeks.
+Toward the center of the corolla, there are 5 stamens with light to medium brown anthers and a slender white style that is divided toward its apex.
+The peduncles and pedicels of the cymes are light green, terete, and both short-pubescent and hairy; the peduncles are up to 6" long, while the pedicels are up to 1" long.
+The blooming period occurs from late spring to early summer, lasting about 3 weeks.
 Each flower is replaced by a 2-chambered capsule containing several seeds.
 The root system consists of a taproot.
 This plant spreads by reseeding itself.

-Photographic Location: A woodland flower garden on the campus of the University of Illinois in Urbana, Illinois.
+Photographic Location: A woodland flower garden on the campus of the University of Illinois in Urbana, Illinois, and a deciduous woodland at Pine Hills State Nature Preserve in west-central Indiana.

-Comments: Great Waterleaf is one of the more common Hydrophyllum spp. within the state and its flowers are the most attractive.
-This species has hairy stems and calyxes, and some of its leaves are maple-shaped.
-A distinctive characteristic consists of the small recurved appendages between the teeth of the calyx, hence the "appendiculatum" in the scientific name.
+Comments: Great Waterleaf (Hydrophyllum appendiculatum) is one of the more common Hydrophyllum spp. within the state and its flowers are the most attractive.
+This species has hairy stems and calyxes, and some of its leaves resemble maple leaves.
+A distinctive characteristic consists of the small recurved appendages between the teeth of its calyx, hence the "appendiculatum" in the scientific name.
 Other Hydrophyllum spp. lack these strongly recurved appendages and they have less showy flowers.
-The species Hydrophyllum virginiana (Virginia Waterleaf) and Hydrophyllum canadense (Canada Waterleaf) have smooth stems and hairless calyxes, while Hydrophyllum macrophyllum (Large-Leaved Waterleaf) lacks cleft orbicular leaves with a maple-like appearance.
+Virginia Waterleaf (Hydrophyllum virginiana) and Canada Waterleaf (Hydrophyllum canadense) have less hairy stems, while Large-Leaved Waterleaf (Hydrophyllum macrophyllum) lacks cleft orbicular leaves that resemble maple leaves.
 The leaves of this latter species are always longer than broad, and they are pinnately divided to an even greater extent than the lower leaves of Great Waterleaf.

 Return